 The concept of "collaborative matter" though adopted from the uniform law is replaced with the label "family law dispute" since the proposed law is limited to family law disputes.
 "Person" is already defined in Title 1 of the New Jersey statutes and its definition is not repeated here.
-Again, since this act is limited to family law disputes and the term "person" is broadly defined to include legal entities, in many cases, in the text of the act, the term "person" is replaced with the term "individual".
+Since this act is limited to family law disputes and the term "person" is broadly defined to include legal entities, in the text of the act, the term "person" is replaced with the term "individual".
 References to family or domestic relations law, as set forth in Alternative A to the UCLA (and which are included in this report) are written to include civil union and domestic partnerships in order to comply with New Jersey law.

-The term "settlement agreement" is included in this report as adopted from bill A410, a bill that established collaborative divorce as introduced in 2006, with slight modifications.
-The definition of "law firm" is eliminated because the concept as defined is entirely unworkable when dealing with legal services organization; it would be impossible for a person represented by such an entity to be able to obtain successor representation if another attorney from legal services was eliminated as a possible successor.
-The definitions of "proceeding" and "tribunal" are modified to accommodate the limitation of the act to family law disputes.
+The term "settlement agreement" included in this report was adopted from bill A410 as introduced in 2006 with slight modifications.
+That bill sought to establish collaborative divorce.
+The definition of "law firm" was eliminated because the concept as defined is unworkable when dealing with legal services organization; it would be impossible for a person represented by such an entity to be able to obtain successor representation if another attorney from legal services was eliminated as a possible successor.
+The definitions of "proceeding" and "tribunal" were modified to accommodate the limitation of the act to family law disputes.
 The definition of "collaborative lawyer" takes into consideration the limitations imposed by New Jersey Supreme Court Ethics Opinion 699.
 The definition of "collaborative law process" is modified for clarity.
 All definitions are modified from the uniform law to reflect the limitations of this act to family law matters.

-Reference may be made to the Uniform Law Commission Comments to the Uniform Collaborative Law Rules/Act of 2010, which can be accessed at www.uniformlaws.org.
+The Uniform Collaborative Law Rules/Act of 2010 can be accessed at www.uniformlaws.org.